jinstrider2000/fitness-tracker-rails/README.md

     $ bundle install

+Finally, set up the application database

+    $ rails db:setup

 ## Usage

-In the repository, with your BASH console, type the following to run the local server
+In your BASH console, type the following to run the local server

     $ rails s